blue-prism/eventful-service/README.md

 Following that, request an **application key** from <http://api.eventful.com>

 An application key is a required parameter for all requests in this object.

+For more information on the setup and usage of this asset, please refer to this repository's wiki.